clabordec/OCD-Patients/README.md

 ---

 ## Workflow
-1. Data Collection and Preparation
+### 1. Data Collection and Preparation
-    - Source Data Identification: Extract OCD-related data from relevant datasets or databases.
+    - **Source Data Identification: Extract** OCD-related data from relevant datasets or databases.
-    - Data Cleaning: Use Excel to remove duplicates, handle missing values, and standardize formats.
+    - **Data Cleaning**: Use Excel to remove duplicates, handle missing values, and standardize formats.
-    - Data Import: Transfer the cleaned data into MySQL for structured storage and querying.
+    - **Data Import**: Transfer the cleaned data into MySQL for structured storage and querying.

-2. Database Design and Management
+### 2. Database Design and Management

 Schema Design: Create normalized tables in MySQL to represent the data entities and their relationships.
 Data Ingestion: Import cleaned datasets into the MySQL database using tools like LOAD DATA INFILE or MySQL Workbench.